Ayu-hack/Restaurant-Management-System/README.md

 # Restaurant Management System

 ## Hacktoberfest 2024
 This repository is participating in Hacktoberfest 2024.
 Contributions are welcome!
-Please fork the repository and create a pull request for any improvements or bug fixes.
+Please fork the repository and create a pull request for any improvements or bug fixes.Please refer to **CONTRIBUTING.md** before submitting a pull request.

 ## Overview
 The Restaurant Management System is a full-stack application designed to manage restaurant operations efficiently.
 It includes features for handling orders, managing the menu, and processing payments.